*subject to change

 122. Maintaining Positive Trajectory: Creating Successful Remote Base Leadership

-Michael Perkins, EMT-P, MBA, CMTE, and Todd Bailey, MBA, CMTE, MedFlight of Ohio
+Michael Perkins, EMT-P, MBA, CMTE, and Todd Bailey, MBA, CMTE, MedFlight

 This presentation explores the challenges many remote based air and ground programs experience while maintaining and developing local leadership, operations, and requests in an effort to complete safe patient transports.
 Join us as we explore program methods for base leadership and cultural unification when resources are decentralized among a larger geographic region.
 Furthermore, we will review opportunities for how “Base Leads” can be identified and empowered to enhance and standardize out-based crew effectiveness that matches the program’s mission and vision.